Spooky Halloween events across Leicestershire

 Duffy’s is one of the top music venues in the city and they’re going all out for Halloween.
 Saturday 25 October matinee all ages show Nirvanher (female fronted Nirvana tribute), followed that evening by a female Guns n Roses tribute Bra’s n Roses and a Rocknite.
 On Sunday 26th they’re hosting Riot Fest, featuring local artists Amy DX, Chris Ilett, Hymns for Horses, The Marlinas, Kevin Hewick, Boiler Men and Virginia’s Wolves.
 On Thurs 30 October you can see Caligram and Forlorn, then on Halloween itself, Friday 31 October there’s a free entry Halloween special featuring a Misfits tribute band, rock covers and club night.

 If you want to get glammed (or ghouled) up and hit the town for Halloween there’s loads happening in Leicester and further afield.
-India Starrs House of Showghouls burlesque show is at the Y Theatre on the 31 October.
+On 25 October at the Attenborough Arts Centre there’s a Halloween themed Burlesque show and this continues with India Starrs House of Showghouls burlesque show at the Y Theatre on the 31 October.
 There’s a Halloween Screamfest Allfrighter at Quarter 25 on Yeoman Street 31 October.